-Join me on my path!
-Below you will find updates on my life and work.
+Join Scott on his path!
+Below you will find updates on his life and work.

 and get new content delivered directly to your inbox.